 Day 3- Pueblos Magicos and Wineries

-Tour the countryside and enjoy a more laidback pace of life.
+Tour the countryside and enjoy a more laid-back pace of life.
 Arrive early to hike Peña de Bernal before it gets hot in the afternoon.
-A good time to start is around 9am as most things don’t open in town until after 10am.
+A good time to start is around 9 am as most things don’t open in town until after 10 am.
 The hike will take about an hour and a half.
-Afterwards, fill up on your second breakfast with gorditas at the base of the monolith or in town.
+Afterward, fill up on your second breakfast with gorditas at the base of the monolith or in town.
 The town itself is really cute and offers some of the best prices for handmade garments and spirit stones.
 You can easily spend half a day here wandering the alleys, visiting the Mask Museum and the Casa Museo del Dulce.
-There’s plenty of rooftop restaurants to enjoy the view of the monolith if you stay for lunch, dinner or overnight.
+There are plenty of rooftop restaurants to enjoy the view of the monolith if you stay for lunch, dinner, or overnight.

 Head out of town and stop at a few wineries along the way to Tequisquiapan.
 You do need a reservation for each, and you should plan to spend over an hour if you are just wine tasting, and 2.5 hours if you are doing a tour and tasting.
 Some of the wineries have fantastic restaurants if you feel you want to splurge on food and wine with a view.

 I saved Tequisquiapan for last because as cute as it is, there really isn’t that much to do.
-You can wander the streets, watch the kids take a ride on the train around the plaza and drink at the wine bars.
-Shopping is more expensive here, and nothing really gets going until the afternoon.
+You can wander the streets, watch the kids take a ride on the train around the plaza, and drink at the wine bars.
+Shopping is more expensive here, and nothing gets going until the afternoon.
 It’s fun to see families enjoying the day out in the plaza while sipping on a Brut Natur Cava from the Freixenet Bar or eating by candlelight al fresco at one of the restaurants surrounding the plaza.
-You can casually wander through the town in less than 2 hours or choose to stay overnight to see the casual nightlife of Tequis.
+You can casually wander through the town in less than 2 hours or choose to stay overnight to experience the relaxing nightlife of Tequis.